aplteam/Cider/README.md

 1. Creates the project space (namespace)
 1. Sets the system variables `⎕IO` and `⎕ML` in the project space
 1. Brings all code and variables into the project space
+1. Checks whether any Tatin install folders do not actually have any packages installed but have a non-empty dependency file.

+   This may happen in case the package install folders are not uploaded to, say, GitHub (`.gitignore`) and the project was just downloaded.
-1. Asks the user weather Cider should check all Tatin packages (if there are any) for later versions
+1. Asks the user whether Cider should check all Tatin packages (if there are any) for later versions
 1. Loads all Tatin packages specified in the file `cider.config`, if any; see `tatinFolder`
 1. Injects a namespace `CiderConfig` into the project space and...
    * populates it with the contents of the configuration file as APL arrays